-Dr John Terry is the Clinical Director of the UWA Guild Medical Clinic.
-A GP for over 25 years, he has worked in Psychiatry, Travel and Emergency Medicine.
+Dr John Terry a GP for over 25 years has worked in Psychiatry, Travel and Emergency Medicine.
 He has always found the world of visual art a source of inspiration and education and is delighted to be able to make art a very real practical tool for improving observation and communication in the medical setting.